 Jim Bianco

-Clarifies: suggests an implicit 'Treasury put' from the administration made people reluctant to sell the 10-year.
+Clarifies: Is there an implicit 'Treasury put' from the administration making people reluctant to sell 10-year bonds?

 speaker1